dbratin/kontext/README.md

 # kontext
-A mini framework purposed for descibing application configuration
+A mini framework purposed for describing application configuration